Mar 23, 2025

 Question of the Day [Women's History Month]: When were women first able to get credit cards without a co-signer?

-It's very possible that you know a woman who wasn't allowed to get a credit card on her own at one point in her life.
+You probably know a woman who wasn't allowed to get a credit card on her own at one point.

-Answer: 1974 with the passage of the Equal Credit Opportunity Act of 1974, which “prohibits discrimination on the basis of race, color, religion, national origin, sex, marital status, or age in credit transactions.”
+The Equal Credit Opportunity Act passed in 1974, which “prohibits discrimination on the basis of race, color, religion, national origin, sex, marital status, or age in credit transactions.”

 Questions:

-• Were you surprised at how recently women were unable to get credit cards on their own (someone who was 18 in 1974 would only be 67 in 2023)?
+• Were you surprised at how recently women could not get credit cards on their own?
 Why or why not?

 About the Author